Kata Bella Logo

 As part of our wedding trip, my husband and I spent two nights in Amsterdam.
 Why?
 Well, because my Schengen visa entry is through Holland, and I had never been before – so why not.
 Flying directly in from Scotland, the temperature felt a lot warmer.
 It was cool enough to keep us comfortable while walking around, but not cold enough to need a thick jacket (it was the end of October by the way).

-It was first time Kata Bella in Amsterdam, but it already felt like home.
-For those who don’t know, Indonesia was colonised by the Dutch for 350 years – long enough for their influence to shape our culture and daily life, from language to food and a lot more.
-During the 48 hours I was there, of course I did all the touristy things, and here they are.
+It was my first time in Amsterdam, yet it already felt like home.
+For those who don’t know, Indonesia was colonised by the Dutch for a long time – long enough for their influence to shape our culture and daily life, from language to food and so much more.
+So many things I came across like home decorations, familiar snacks, chocolate sprinkles for breakfast brought back memories of my childhood at grandpa and grandma’s house.
+Anyway, during the 48 hours I spent there, of course I did all the tourist things – and here they are.

 Moco Museum Amsterdam